Understanding How Factors Affect One Another

-Where feedback increases the impact of a change, we call this a Reinforcing Loop.
-The example below shows an example of a theatre trying to improve its profitability by investing more in productions.
+Where feedback increases the impact of a change, we call this a "reinforcing loop."
+The example below shows an example of a theater trying to improve its profitability by investing more in productions.

-As more investment is put into a production, the theatre is able to put on more lavish plays with more famous actors.
+As more investment is put into a production, the theater is able to put on more-lavish plays with more-famous actors.
 Better plays should bring better reviews, and therefore higher ticket sales.
 This should lead to higher profitability, and therefore more money available to invest in future productions.

 Note that this assumes that investment is increasing as time goes on.
-It also ignores some important facts: firstly that there are only a certain number of seats in the theatre, and secondly that external factors such as competition and market saturation will eventually limit growth.
-On a system diagram showing the way that the theatre operates, these factors would be shown as balancing loops impacting on this reinforcing loop.
+It also ignores some important facts: firstly that there is only a certain number of seats in the theater, and secondly that external factors such as competition and market saturation will eventually limit growth.
+On a systems diagram showing the way that the theater operates, these factors would be shown as balancing loops impacting on this reinforcing loop.

-The system diagrams we have looked at so far completely ignore the impact of these external factors on them.
+The systems diagrams that we've looked at so far completely ignore the impact of these external factors on them.

-We show an external factor as a labeled relationship arrow pointing to the appropriate part of the system diagram.
+We show an external factor as a labeled relationship arrow pointing to the appropriate part of the systems diagram.

-In our reinforcing loop example above we related sales of theatre seats to investment in productions.
-What we were not able to build into the model was the fact that there is a limited number of seats in the theatre.
+In our reinforcing loop example above we related sales of theater seats to investment in productions.
+What we weren't able to build into the model was the fact that there's a limited number of seats in the theater.

-Inevitably this will cap the growth of ticket sales as the theatre will seriously upset customers if it sells more tickets than it has seats available!
+Inevitably this will cap the growth of ticket sales, as the theater will seriously upset customers if it sells more tickets than it has seats available!

 We build this into our model with the idea of a gap.
-There is a gap between the number of seats available (an external factor we have not yet built into our model), and the number of seats used (tickets sold).
+There's a gap between the number of seats available (an external factor we haven't yet built into our model), and the number of seats used (tickets sold).

-As the theatre sells more tickets, the size of this gap reduces.
-At a particular point it cannot sell any more tickets.
+As the theater sells more tickets, the size of this gap reduces.
+At a particular point it can't sell any more tickets.
 Increases in investment beyond this point may not yield any more profit.

 We show this by modifying our diagram to both show both the external factor of the limit of the number of seats, and to show the gap: